- What is the minimum amount that one needs to invest to start a Portfolio Management Account?

 - An NRI investor can either invest through the NRE (only foreign source of funds, fully repatriable at any point in time) or through the NRO account (can invest both foreign and domestic source of funds, and is repatriable to the extent of $ 1 million in any year).
 NRIs can also have both – NRO as well as NRE portfolio accounts.

 - Needs a special permission from RBI under the PIS scheme.
-An NRI can have only one PIS number (one each under NRE or NRO account) in India.
-We will facilitate the same while opening the account.
+An NRI can have only one PIS number for NRE account in India.
+We will facilitate the same thorugh our custodian – HDFC Bank, while opening the account.